Seven things you shouldn’t do on your first visit to Universal Orlando Resort

 Don’t worry, there’s still a castle.
 There is not, however, a “Universal bus” from Disney resort hotels, and Magic Bands won’t work at Universal.
 Enjoy it as the separate theme park experience it is, and you’ll be fine.

-2. Not buying an Express Pass
+2. Don’t ignore Express Pass

 Note: Typically, the newest, most popular rides will not be included in the Express Pass.